fard-draf/signum/USERGUIDE.md

 4) Decryption fails if the password is wrong or if the file was tampered with.

 ## 6. Encrypt/Decrypt a directory
 1) “Encrypt a directory”: point to a folder.
 By default the folder is replaced by its encrypted version (files become `*.enc` in the same folder).
 Provide a custom output path if you need to keep the original.
+A best-effort wipe is attempted before deletion (disable with `SIGNUM_WIPE=0`).
 2) “Decrypt a directory”: point to the encrypted folder.
 By default it is replaced by the decrypted version; provide a custom output path to avoid overwriting the encrypted folder.

 ## 7. Sign / Verify